 Image Source: Getty / Axelle/Bauer-Griffin

 Will Smith is the new Robin Williams.
-Well, in a way; this week it was announced that Will Smith is in talks to voice the Genie in Disney's live-action update of Aladdin.
-That answers our question about who will fill Williams's shoes (or lamp?), but there are still a lot of questions about the movie, which is one of many live-action reboots of Disney classics being developed.
+Well, in a way; it was announced that Will Smith is in talks to voice the Genie in Disney's live-action update of Aladdin back in April 2017, and now we officially have confirmation of the good news!
+Smith shared the first look at the movie in October 2018 via Instagram, captioning a photo of the iconic lamp that he can't wait for everyone to see him "blue."
+While that answers our question about who will fill Williams's shoes (er, lamp?), there are still a lot of questions about the movie, which is one of many live-action reboots of Disney classics being developed.
 Will the musical numbers be just as magical?
 And how, exactly, are they going to handle the talking parrot?
 Here's what we know.

 Image Source: Everett Collection

-The latest news is the big piece that Smith is in talks to voice the Genie.
+The most substantial news is that Smith is playing the Genie.
 (Interestingly, Robin Williams's will has a clause preventing Disney from using his Genie voice in any future productions, so we were never going to have to endure a movie featuring a CGI Genie floating around and singing with Williams's disembodied vocals).

 The Production Team

 Director Guy Ritchie is known for his snappy, stylized approach to films like Sherlock Holmes and The Man From U.N.C.L.E., so we're excited to see what he brings to the table.
 Dan Lin (who worked with Ritchie on Sherlock Holmes) is producing via his Lin Pictures banner, along with executive producer Jonathan Eirich.
 John August is penning the script, which sources told The Hollywood Reporter "keeps many of the musical elements of the original."

 The Release Date

 Aladdin is expected to hit theaters on May 24, 2019.